emilyjmiles/travel-tracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-* The program displays user's travel data through text and images and allows them to submit a new travel request.
+* The program displays a user's travel data through text and images and allows them to submit a form with a new travel request.

 New feature ideas:
 - [] Make mobile responsive